cherincai/emqtt-bench/README.md

   --ifaddr           One or multiple (comma-separated) source IP addresses --prefix           client id prefix
-  -l, --lowmem       low mem mode, but use more CPU --ar               interval for client to disconnect and then reconnect
+  -l, --lowmem       low mem mode, but use more CPU --ar               interval for client to disconnect and then reconnect.
+  --rseed            the seed of re-connect random sleep time, default 10. max(1, rseed) to sleep. minus value for max(1, -1 * rseed)) + (-1 * rseed).
 ```

 For example, create 50K concurrent connections at the arrival rate of 100/sec: